 Elimination of contaminants from old engine coolant

-Full inspection to ensure a healthy cooling system
+Full inspection to ensure overall healthy cooling system